wlharvey4/MasteringOrg/org-syntax-and-parsers.md

+# -*-org-*-

 * Org Syntax
+This section describes  the Org syntax as it is  currently read by its parser in ~org-element.el~ and the export framework.

-** Context Free Elements
+** Four Context Free Elements
 "Context-free" means that  an element can be recognized  by looking at its  line   alone,  or  at   one  or   two  lines  above   it.
+The following four elements are context-free:

-- Headlines: can  contain a section
+- Headline: can  contain a section
-- Sections:  contains  directly any  greater  element  or element;  is usually contained  by a  headline, except that  the text  before the first headline belongs  to a section, but is not  contained inside a headline.
+- Section: contains  directly any  greater element  or element  and is usually contained  by a  headline, except that  the text  before the first headline belongs  to a section that is not  contained inside a headline.
 - Planning lines
 - Property drawers

 Every other syntactical part exists within specific environments.

+*** Headline
+The form of a Headline is:
+: STARS KEYWORD PRIORITY TITLE TAGS

+A Headline contains directly one Section (optionally), followed by any number  of deeper  level headlines.

+- =STARS= ::  a string starting at  column 0, containing at  least one asterisk, and ended  by a space character.
+The  number of asterisks is used to define the level of the headline.

+- =KEYWORD= ::  a TODO  keyword (must  belong to  the list  defined in ~org-todo-keywords-1~).
+Case is significant.

+- =PRIORITY= :: a  priority cookie, which is a  single letter preceded by a hash sign # and enclosed within square brackets.

+- =TITLE= :: made of any character but a new line, excluding all other elements.

+  - =COMMENTED=    ::   If the  first word appearing  in the  title is "COMMENT" (case  significant), the headline will  be considered as "commented".

+  - =Footnote   Section= ::   If its  title is  ~org-footnote-section~ (case significant), it will be considered as a “footnote section”

+- =TAGS= ::  colon-separate words, which can  contain any alphanumeric characters, underscores, at-sign, hash sign, or percent sign.

+  - =ARCHIVED=   ::   If "ARCHIVE"  (case significant)  is one  of its tags, it will be considered as “archived”.

+*** Section
+A Section contains directly any Greater Element or Element.
+A Section is contained inside a Headline, or comes before the first Headline.

+*** Planning Line

+*** Property Drawer

+** Paragraph
+A /paragraph/ is the basic unit  of measurement.
+If something does not parse, then it is considered to  be a paragraph.
+An /element/ defines syntactical  parts  that  are  at  the  same  level  as  a  paragraph, i.e. which cannot contain or be included in a paragraph.

 ** Environments
 Three categories are used to classify environments:

-1. *Greater Elements*: parts that can contain an element or object.
+1. *Object*:  a part that  can be included  in an element.
 2. *Elements*: defines syntactical parts that are at the same level as a paragraph; i.e., cannot contain or be included in a paragraph.
-3. *Objects*:  a part that  could be included  in an element.

-** Paragraphs
-Paragraphs are the unit of measurement.
-If something does not parse, then it is considered to be a paragraph.
+3. *Greater Elements*: parts that can contain an element or object.

 ** Affiliated Keywords
 Many element  types can  be assigned  *attributes* by  adding specific